 This integrative module considers future options and possible strategies for crop production in UK and world agriculture.
 Students are introduced to a number of issues that have current or possible future impacts on crop production systems and the environment.
 Examples of issues that will be addressed include: the future of genetically modified crops, impact of crop production on biodiversity and prospects for organic crop production.
 The content will change every year to reflect current issues in crop science.

-This module introduces the concept of integrated disease management in sustainable crop production.
+The objective of this module is to introduce the concept of integrated disease management in sustainable crop production.
 Successful disease management strategies are based on specific information regarding the socioeconomics of the farming system, associated environment, crop and pathogen population dynamics and availability of multiple integrated measures to control important diseases below economically damaging levels.
-This module will cover: (1) the principles of plant disease epidemiology and crop loss including the use of epidemiological studies to devise effective control strategies against crop diseases, and (2) the use and formulation of integrated control methods to successfully manage important diseases below economically damaging levels in temperate and tropical crops.
+This module will cover (1) the principles of plant disease epidemiology and crop loss including the use of epidemiological studies to devise effective control strategies against crop diseases; (2) the use and formulation of integrated control methods- regulatory, cultural, biological, genetic and chemical to successfully manage important diseases below economically damaging levels in temperate and tropical crops.